MarekKowalski/LiveScan3D/README.md

 Because of those limitations, in our system each Kinect v2 sensor is connected to a separate computer.
 Each of those computers is connected to a server which governs all of the sensors.
 The server allows the user to perform calibration, filtering, synchronized frame capture, and to visualize the acquired point cloud live.

 ## How to use it ##
 To start working with our software you will need a Windows machine with the Kinect for Windows SDK 2.0, and at least a single Kinect v2 device.
-You can either build LiveScan3D from source which is easiest using Visual Studio, or you can download the binaries from: http://home.elka.pw.edu.pl/~mkowals6/.
+You can either build LiveScan3D from source which is easiest using Visual Studio, or you can download the binary release.

 Both the binary and source distributions contain a manual (in the docs directory) which contains the steps necessary to start working with our software (it won't take more than a couple of minutes to set up).